TanjaKec/saws/content/home/skills.md

 # Order that this section appears on the page.
 weight: 30

-title: Skills
-subtitle:
+title: We help develop skills
+subtitle: in a safe and stimulating environment

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: 90%
-  icon: r-project
-  icon_pack: fab
-  name: R
-- description: 100%
+- description:
   icon: chart-line
   icon_pack: fas
-  name: Statistics
+  name: data
-- description: 10%
+- description:
-  icon: camera-retro
+  icon: laptop-code
   icon_pack: fas
+  name: coding
+- description:
+  icon: globe
+  icon_pack: fas
-  name: Photography
+  name: networking

 # Uncomment to use emoji icons.
 #- icon = ":smile:"